AtlasRW/AtlasRW/README.md

 Passionate about Arts and Technologies.

-Interested by MicroServices Architecture, DevOps & Cloud technologies, and macOS, iOS & Systems software development and design.
+Interested by :
+- Systems software
+- Cloud technologies
+- MicroServices architecture
+- macOS, iOS, watchOS software

 <!--
 **AtlasRW/AtlasRW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.